pkitslaar/PyChristmasTrees/christmas.md

 f"{ {s:t,b:b}.get(c,f'{c} {i*C} {c}'):^25}"
 ```

-If we look at the `{` and `}` characted we see there are a number of levels of expressions that are being evaluated.
+If we look at the various `{` and `}` characters we see there are a number of levels of expressions that are being evaluated.

 At the outermost level we can look at the string as